ucsd-cse110-fa23/cse-110-project-team-4/README.md

 2. Run the application itself by running the App.java file.
 3. The list of recipes that you have created while the server has been running will be displayed.

+## Creating an Account
+1. In order to create an account, click on the "Create one." button
+2. This will take you to the Create Account Window, where you can create an account
+3. Enter your desired username and password
+4. Click the "Create Account" button
+5. If the account information is not valid then an error message will display
+6. Once you have entered valid account information and clicked create account, the app will take you to the Login Window prompting you to login

+## Logging into an Account
+1. In order to login to your account, first enter the correct account information
+2. If you want to save your account information, check the remember me box and then click login
+3. Click on the "Login" button
+4. This will take you to the recipe list window with your saved recipies

 ## Creating a Recipe
 1. In order to create a new recipe, click on the "+" button at the bottom of the screen.
 2. This will take you to the Generate Recipes Window, where you can make a recipe using a voice recording.